Gabriel-Philot/docker_studies/README.md

 ## (1)
 ```
- - Checking that Docker is installed
+ - Checking if Docker is installed
  - Making any needed Linux config changes
  - Running a simple "hello world" Docker
 ```